 The pursuit of happiness as the goal of life is a very old idea, but it’s only in recent decades that academics have developed valid and reliable ways to measure wellbeing through self-reports.

 Now, for the first time in human history, we can work out the best ways to improve global happiness in a scientifically rigorous way.
 But what are they?
-We don’t know yet, which is why the Happier Lives Institute was set up to find out.
+That is what the Happier Lives Institute was set up to find out.

 We conduct foundational research on the nature and measurement of wellbeing and applied research where we synthesise the existing data on subjective wellbeing to discover what will have the biggest impact.
 Our research draws on and develops previous work in the fields of philosophy, economics, and psychology.